kumahq/kuma-website/app/docs/dev/deployments/multi-zone.md

 ### How it works

-In Kuma, zones are abstracted away, meaning that your data plane proxies will find services anywhere they run.
+In {{site.mesh_product_name}}, zones are abstracted away, meaning that your data plane proxies will find services anywhere they run.
 Therefore, you can make a service multi-zone by having data planes using the same `kuma.io/service` run in different zones, this can help you achieve automatic fail-over of services when a specific zone fails.

 We will now explain how this works in details:

 In the local zone: the zone ingress will receive all traffic coming from other zones and route it within this zone.
 The control-plane will update its local zone ingresses with a list of local services and the number of instances available, it will then synchronize it with the global control-plane.

-The global control-plane will propagate the zone ingress resources and all policies to all other zones over Kuma Discovery Service (KDS), which is a protocol based on xDS.
+The global control-plane will propagate the zone ingress resources and all policies to all other zones over {{site.mesh_product_name}} Discovery Service (KDS), which is a protocol based on xDS.

 In the remote zone, data plane proxies will either add new services or add endpoints to existing services which correspond to the remote zone-ingresses entries.
 Requests are then routed to either local instances of the service or to the remote zone ingress where instances of the service are running, which will proxy the request to the actual instance.

 In the presence of a [zone egress](/docs/{{ page.version }}/explore/zoneegress) the traffic is routed through the local zone egress before being sent to the remote zone ingress.

-When using [transparent-proxy](/docs/{{ page.version }}/networking/transparent-proxying) (enabled by default in Kubernetes), Kuma generates a VIP, a DNS entry with the format
+When using [transparent-proxy](/docs/{{ page.version }}/networking/transparent-proxying) (enabled by default in Kubernetes), {{site.mesh_product_name}} generates a VIP, a DNS entry with the format
 `<kuma.io/service>.mesh`, and will listen for traffic on port 80.

 {% tip %}
 A zone ingress is not an API gateway.
 It is only used for cross-zone communication within a mesh.
-API gateways are supported in Kuma [gateway mode](/docs/{{ page.version }}/explore/gateway) and can be deployed in addition to zone ingresses.
+API gateways are supported in {{site.mesh_product_name}} [gateway mode](/docs/{{ page.version }}/explore/gateway) and can be deployed in addition to zone ingresses.

 For Kubernetes the `kuma.io/service` is automatically generated as explained in the [data-plane on Kubernetes documentation](/docs/{{ page.version }}/explore/dpp-on-kubernetes).